Why online reputation matters

 You now need to find out how many people are searching for you.
 This gives you a sense of how difficult it will be to influence your search results.

-- Sign up at adwords.google.com.
-Google will ask you to fill out some information that is not particularly applicable to your situation, since Adwords is designed for online advertising.
+- Sign up at ads.google.com.
+Google will ask you to fill out some information that is not particularly applicable to your situation, since Google Ads is designed for online advertising.
 Simply select the defaults and click next.
 There’s no need to enter a credit card number or other payment information.

 - Go to Keyword Planner.
 This is under the “Tools” menu.
 Google will give you a few options to choose from.
 Select “Get search volume data and trends.”